ARM-software/android-nn-driver/docs/IntegratorGuide.md

 1. Run the Arm NN driver service executable in the background.
-Use the corresponding version of the driver for the Android version you are running. i.e android.hardware.neuralnetworks@1.1-service-armnn for Android P, android.hardware.neuralnetworks@1.2-service-armnn for Android Q and android.hardware.neuralnetworks@1.3-service-armnn for Android R and S
+Use the corresponding version of the driver for the Android version you are running. i.e android.hardware.neuralnetworks@1.2-service-armnn for Android Q and android.hardware.neuralnetworks@1.3-service-armnn for Android R, S and T
 <pre>
 It is also possible to use a specific backend by using the -c option.
 The following is an example of using the CpuAcc backend for Android Q: